Liesbeth1957/CleaningData/CODEBOOK.md

 - **class**: num
 - **values**: [-1:+1]
 - **unit**: no unit
-- **name schema**: see below
+- **name schema**:
     * average: calculated by grouping each subject/activity in the raw data and then using the mean() over every measurement;
     * t/f: t to denote time, f to denote frequency domain signals;
     * BodyAcc/GravityAcc: acceleration split in body and gravity;
     * Acc/Gyro: accelerometer, gyroscope;
     * Mag/Jerk: magnitude, Jerk;
     * X/Y/Z: the dimension;
     * mean()/std(): the mean value and standard deviation

 The average was calculated by grouping each subject/activity in the raw data and then using the mean() over every measurement

 ####Notes on variable 3 and on:

 all readings were normalized in the raw data set, so no units present.
 For a complete description of how the raw data were sampled see the readme in the zip-file below